data-apis/scipy-2023-presentation/paper.rst

    can more readily leverage hardware acceleration via GPUs, TPUs, and other accelerator devices.

-   This proceedings paper will cover the scope of the array API standard, work completed thus far, supporting tooling (including a library-independent test suite and compatibility layer), and plans for future work.
+   In this paper, we introduce the Consortium for Python Data API standards and cover the scope of the array API standard, work completed thus far, supporting tooling (including a library-independent test suite and compatibility layer), and plans for future work.

 .. class:: keywords